AUS - ORD

 The average price of all round-trip flights from Austin to Chicago O'Hare Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Austin to Chicago O'Hare Airport, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Austin, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Austin, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Austin to Chicago O'Hare Intl Airport?